Taitava/silverstripe-slickcarousel/README.md

 ## Optional settings

-You can tweak these settings in `mysite/_config/slickcarousel.yml`.
+You can tweak these settings in `app/_config/slickcarousel.yml`.
 Here are the options are listed with default values.

 ```
-Carousel:
+Taitava\SlickCarousel\Carousel:
   cms_slides_per_page: 50        #How many slides to list in a single page in the Carousel tab in the CMS.

   image_placement: background    #Where to place the slide's image inside the carousel slide <div> element: